 Language of instruction: English

-Program duration: Six 90-minute, weekly sessions taking place each Friday (5 - 6:30 pm CEST) starting July 24th.
+Program duration: Six 90-minute, weekly sessions taking place each Thursday, starting on September 10th, 5 pm CEST.

 Method: Interactive webinars, case study work, group discussion